For Employers

 More information about the UCLA LL.M.
 Interview Program

-Small and mid-sized law firms are essential to our recruitment efforts at UCLA Law.
+• Small and midsized law firms are essential to our recruitment efforts at UCLA Law.
 The Office of Career Services offers a wide range of opportunities for our students and graduates, including networking events where students connect with law firm representatives.
-In the past, approximately 200 students and more than 75 practitioners from 25 practice areas attended such events.
+Approximately 200 students and more than 50 practitioners from 25 practice areas attend this reception annually.

 If you are interested in possibly attending future receptions, please contact careers@law.ucla.edu.

-The Government Reception and Public Interest Information Fair combines government and public interest employers that have worked with the Office of Career Services and the Office of Public Interest Programs.
+• The Government and Public Interest Information Fair includes government and public interest employers that have worked with the Office of Career Services and the Office of Public Interest Programs.
 The fair:

-- Provide students with information about your summer and postgraduate hiring practices and procedures
+• Provides students with information about summer and postgraduate hiring practices and procedures

 To request information about future fairs, please contact careers@law.ucla.edu

-UCLA School of Law partners in events with other law schools
+• UCLA School of Law partners on events with other law schools

 Annual Off-Campus Interview Programs